MaSe69/dssb/md/10_Python/pandas_10_createDF.md

 Certainly, though technically a dataframe, this is just mere 'list' or 'table', still a bit away from a 'beautiful dataframe'.

+Dataframes can be created in an elegant way from a dict.

+>
+    pd.DataFrame.from_dict(myDict)

+In practice, however, this is found to be rarely needed.

-## Reference of Copy of a Dataframe
+## Copy of a Dataframe

 The default should be and is to keep working on the same technical object representing the dataframe.
 Sometimes, however, you want to work on a copy, e.g. when transforming a subset of a dataframe.

 Make a copy of your dataframe using